-THE CORRELATION of PHYSICAL FORCES.
-By W. E. GROVE, Q.C., M.A., F.E.S., Corre-sponding Member of the Academics of Rome, Turin, &c.
+A New Edition, in 8vo, price 7s., cloth, CORRELATION of PHYSICAL FORCES.
+By W. R. GROVE, Q.C., M.A., F.R.S., Corresponding Member of the Academies of Rome, Turin, &c.
 The Third Edition; with Notes and References.

 DR. C. WEST ON CHILDREN'S DISEASES.
 The Third Edition, in One Volume, 8vo, price 14s., ECTURES ON THE DISEASES of IN-FANCY and CHILDHOOD.
-By CHARLES WEST, M.D., Physician to the Hospital for Sick Children, and Phy-sician-Accoucheur to St. Bartholomew's Hospital.
-Third Udition works and an analyzed Edition, revised throughout, and enlarged.
+By CHARLES WEST, M.D., Physician to the Hospital for Sick Children, and Physician Accoucheur to St. Bartholomew's Hospital.
+Third Edition revised the Accoucheur to St. Bartholomew's Hospital.
+Edition, revised throughout, and enlarged.

 NEW EDITION OF MACKENZIE ON THE EYE.

-In 1 vol. 8vo, with Plates and Woodcuts, price 30s., PRACTICAL TREATISE on the DIS-EASES of the EYE.
-By WILLIAM MACKENZIE, Surgeon-Oculist in Scotland in Ordinary to the Queen,
+In 1 vol. 8vo, with Plates and Woodcuts, price 30s.,

+PRACTICAL TREATISE on the DIS-A EASES of the EYE.
+By WILLIAM MACKENZIE, M.D., Surgeon-Oculist in Scotland in Ordinary to the Queen, &c.
-M.D., Surgeon-Oculist in Scotland in Oralizity of a corrected, &c.
 The Fourth Edition, thoroughly revised and corrected, and much enlarged.

-London : LONGMAN, BROWN, and Co.
+London: LONGMAN, BROWN, and Co.

-MRS. JAMESON'S SECOND LECTURE ON THE EM-PLOYMENT OF WOMEN.
+MRS. JAMESON'S SECOND LECTURE ON THE EMPLOYMENT OF WOMEN.

 Just published, in fcap.
-8vo, price 3s. cloth,

-THE COMMUNION of LABOUR: A Second L Lecture on the Social Employments of Women.
-By Mrs. JAMESON, Author of "Sisters of Charity at Home and Abroad" (the first Lecture), of which the Second Edi-tion, price 4s., may still be had.
+8vo, price 3s. cloth, THE COMMUNION of LABOUR: A Second Lecture on the Social Employments of Women.
+By Mrs. JAMESON, Author of "Sisters of Charity at Home and Abroad" (the first Lecture), of which the Second Edition price 4s may still be head. tion, price 4s., may still be had.